joknarf/nerdps1/README.md

 $ pssh user@remote [myenvfile]
 $ psshu user@remote [myenvfile]
 ```
-* pssh will use local nerdps1 to make a copy to remote
+* pssh will use local nerdps1 to make a copy to remote, shell is remote user shell
-* psshu will use `$ps1_url` to download nerdps1
+* psshu will use `$ps1_url` to download nerdps1.
 The remote shell is bash (not necessarily the remote user shell)

 ![image](https://user-images.githubusercontent.com/10117818/236662496-00aafc19-a253-4a2d-a356-df900b28324c.png)